jonimoas/goMirror/README.md

 If you enable the queue, all keys will be stored and will either be pressed simulteneously when you press the button, or cleared if you uncheck the box!

-Just run, access the system's IP address through a browser and click start!
+Just run, access the system's IP address through a browser, click start and enter the password that is displayed on the console window of the host computer!

 Libraries: